Derrick015/PDF_Table_Extractor_AI/README.md

 2. **Structure Recognition**: The system determines table headers, rows, and columns
 3. **Data Extraction**: Content is extracted while preserving the table structure
 4. **Validation**: Multiple AI passes to mitigate hallucination and improve accuracy and consistency.
 Generated values are also cross checked with values on the PDF text and replaced with N/A if abscent.
-5. **Export**: Data is formatted into Excel spreadsheets for easy use
+5. **Export**: Data is formatted into Excel or CSV files for easy use

 ## Technical Details